higan-emu/emulation-articles/emulation-bugs/snes/README.md

 Inputs do not work unless auto joypad polling is correct.

+# SpellCraft - Acts of Valor (USA) (Proto)

+At the title screen,
+pressing B may bring up the main menu and automatically select New Game rather than letting you choose a different option.

+This occurs if the HVBJOY registor does not correctly report whether auto joypad polling is active.

 # Super Conflict

 Sends random inputs even with no buttons pressed,